bacnguyencong/ODML/README.md

 This has been tested using MATLAB 2010A and later on Windows and Linux (Mac should be fine).

 ## Installation
 Download the folder "ODML" into the directory of your choice.
-Then within MATLAB go to file >> Set path... and add the directory containing "DMLMJ" to the list (if it isn't already).
+Then within MATLAB go to file >> Set path... and add the directory containing "ODML" to the list (if it isn't already).
 That's it.

 ## Usage
 First we need to learn a linear transformation from supervised data